 View the status history: You can view a history of the status changes to a content item.
 For more information about how to view the status history, see Viewing the Status History for a Kit Content.

 Manage events: You can view and add events to a kit by clicking the Manage Events link.
-For more information about how to manage events, see Managing Events in Managing the Common Application Functions section.
+For more information about how to manage events, see Managing Events

 Add Attachment: You can upload, download, and delete files that are attached to a kit by clicking the Add Attachment link.
-For more information about how to add files, see Common File Upload in Managing the Common Application Functions section.
+For more information about how to add files, see Common File Upload

 Add a kit item: You can add a new item to a kit.
 For more information about how to add a new item to a kit, see Adding a Kit Item.